-Guide for Admitted Post-baccalaureate Students
+Admitted Post-baccalaureate Guide

 Your offer of admission is based on the academic plan of study outlined in your application for admission.
 If your academic goals include pursuing coursework outside of those interests, you must contact the Office of Admissions and may need to repeat the application process with an updated plan of study.